notvyn/KAAGAP-CC100/README.md

 12/1/2025 - Inserted new Sections in the Main Page
 - Added Welcome Greet to users and a newsletter for subscription as well as some stories and about us.

+12/2/2025 - Included Images for all pages
+- Refined the set of images used and updated the contents of different pages